HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Slightly itchy, skin-coloured to red or reddish-brown, non-scalying, firm papules and plaques, which may slowly expand centrifugally and may form confluent annular or circulatory formations.
-The centre of the plaques is usually atrophied and the edges prominently palpable.
-The changes can also occur in the area of the conjunctiva.
+The changes may also occur in the area of the conjunctiva.
 In a larger collective, diabetes mellitus was detected in 40% of patients (Gutiérrez-González E et al. 2015).

 HistologyThis section has been translated automatically.